Welcome to the Harvest Sample Program!

 - oil and protein for mustard seed and soybeans

 All grade, dockage and quality results are assessed by the Canadian Grain Commission.
-The grade provided through the Harvest Sample Program is considered unofficial because:
+The grade provided through the Harvest Sample Program is considered unofficial because the sample isn’t collected by a Canadian Grain Commission grain inspector.

-Many producers have told us that it's useful to have grade, dockage and quality information on their samples before delivering their grain.
+Many producers have told us that it's useful to have grade and quality information on their samples before delivering their grain.

 While we do accept samples up to November each year, we encourage you to send your samples as soon as harvest is complete.